deed3e/simpleCRUD/README.md

 # simpleCRUD
-CRUD object from monggodb + block chain 1
+CRUD object from smartcontract with web3, infura